openminted/install-tutorial/workflows/post-install-workflows.md

 ### Galaxy access keys
  Register and then log-in to Galaxy executor.
 The (default) url for accessing Galaxy executor in the standalone setup is http://\<ExecutorIP\>/executor/.
 Go to the User tab -> Preferences -> Manage API key -> Create a new key.
 Write down the generated key.
- Also write down the remote_user_secret parameter value; you will find this parameter at galaxy.ini.
+ Also write down the remote_user_secret parameter value of Galaxy editor instance; you will find this parameter at galaxy.ini.
 In the case of standalone setup the default path for this is /srv/editor/config/galaxy.ini.

 ### Docker images